viperproject/tutorial/tutorial/statements.md

 `e1.f`).
 Methods may have any number of result parameters; method call statements use the appropriate number (and types) of variables on the left-hand side (using the same variable twice on the left-hand side is disallowed).
 A
-method call can be understood as an exhale of the method precondition, a reassignment of the variables used to store result parameters, and and inhale of the method postcondition.
+method call can be understood as an exhale of the method precondition, a reassignment of the variables used to store result parameters, and inhale of the method postcondition.
 Finally, a `new` statement creates a new object and inhales exclusive permission to all (possibly none) fields listed comma-separated within the parantheses.
 As a special case, `x := new(*)` inhales permission to
 *all* fields declared in the Viper program.
 Note that neither method calls nor